Christine Powell

 Experience

 Powell began her career in 1991 as an intern at NASA Stennis.
-Prior to being selected as deputy director, Powell served as the Rocket Propulsion Test program manager, responsible for managing the agency’s propulsion assets and capabilities at NASA’s Glenn Research Center in Cleveland and Sandusky, Ohio; White Sands Test Facility in Las Cruces, New Mexico; NASA’s Marshall Space Flight Center in Huntsville, Alabama; and NASA Stennis.
-This includes management of the program’s annual budget, risks, and test assignments, as well as strategic planning for NASA’s key objectives.
+Prior to being selected as acting center director, she served as NASA Stennis’ deputy director.
+In this role, she was responsible for supporting the center director in coordinating NASA Stennis’ rocket propulsion test capabilities as well as managing the center.
+Previously, Powell served as the Rocket Propulsion Test program manager, responsible for managing the agency’s propulsion assets and capabilities at NASA’s Glenn Research Center in Cleveland and Sandusky, Ohio; White Sands Test Facility in Las Cruces, New Mexico; NASA’s Marshall Space Flight Center in Huntsville, Alabama; and NASA Stennis.
+This included management of the program’s annual budget, risks, and test assignments, as well as strategic planning for NASA’s key objectives.

 Previously, she served as assistant director of the NASA Stennis Engineering and Test Directorate from 2018 through May 2021.
 In this role, she was responsible for leading the Office of Project Formulation, Planning, and Control; and managing Project Formulation and Contractor oversight, as well as budgetary planning, strategy development, risk management, and various rocket propulsion test activities at NASA Stennis.
 She supported various teams and initiatives, including serving on the Thad Cochran Test Stand (B-2) Core Stage Green Run Operational Readiness Committee for Artemis I. Additional responsibilities encompassed overseeing staffing plans, as well as personnel training and development.
 Powell led the NASA Stennis Systems Engineering and Project Management Leadership Development Program and was the NASA Stennis Advocate for the Agency’s Systems and Engineering Leadership Program.